SERVIR/TRMM-GPTools/README.md

 TRMM-GPTools
 ============

-Scripts for calculating TRMM composites from custom time parameteres
+Scripts for calculating TRMM composites from custom time parameters